hishambokhari/Tennis-kata/README.md

 If both have 40 the players are deuce.

 a.
-If the game is in deuce, the winner of a ball will have advantage and game ball.
-b.
-If the player with advantage wins the ball they win the game
-c.
-If the player without advantage wins they are back at deuce.
+If the game is in deuce, the winner of a ball will have advantage and game ball. b.
+If the player with advantage wins the ball they win the game c.
+If the player without advantage wins they are back at deuce